airshipit/airshipctl/manifests/function/k8scontrol/README.md

 Optional: a ``versions-airshipctl`` VariableCatalogue may be used to override the default Kubernetes version and controlplane disk image.
-A base example for this catalogue can be found in the ``airshipctl-catalogues`` function.
+A base example for this catalogue can be found in the ``airshipctl-base-catalogues`` function.
 If using the catalogue, apply the ``replacements/`` entrypoint at the site level, as a Kubernetes transformer.

+Optional: a ``networking`` VariableCatalogue may be used to override some Kubernetes networking configuration.
+A base example for this catalogue can be found in the ``airshipctl-base-catalogues`` function.
+If using the catalogue, apply the ``replacements/`` entrypoint at the site level, as a Kustomize transformer.